poornachandra24/KAIO-SIGHT-/docs/architecture/system_design.md

 # 🏗️ System Architecture

 ## High-Level System Design
-The AMD-Vision-Omni system is designed as a high-throughput factory for converting raw autonomous vehicle video into reasoning capabilities.
+The KAIO-SIGHT system is designed as a high-throughput factory for converting raw autonomous vehicle video into reasoning capabilities.

 ```mermaid
 graph TD